 I sometimes wonder why I bother blogging.
 It takes a lot of time, and I guess it’s not always that rewarding.
 Of course, one of my main goals is to share knowledge.
 There is so much unreliable information on the internet.
 Therefore I believe it is my obligation, as a trained doctor, to share information with my readers.

-I’ll be the first to admit that sometimes my blog articles are quite dull.
+I’ll be the first to admit that sometimes my blog articles are quite boring.
 I may address a particular subject and discuss it in theoretical and practical terms.
 These articles don’t get many Facebook likes and they are not Tweeted a lot.
 However, if somebody is looking for information on the subject he might find my blog post by doing a simple Google search.
 Thus, I may actually succeed in providing what I believe is reliable information on a particular subject to a complete stranger, maybe residing on the other site of the planet.

 I also try to write articles that are more creative and opinionated, and they usually get more reading, at least initially.
 If I’m lucky they may get a few tweets and likes.